-- the class I directors are Julie Sunderland and Brett Kaplan, and their terms will expire at the Annual Meeting; - the class II directors are Phil Ferneau and Carl L. Gordon, and their terms will expire at the Annual Meeting of stockholders to be held in 2022; and - the class III directors are Thomas J. Schuetz and Stephen Squinto and their terms will expire at the annual meeting of stockholders to be held in 2023.
+- Class I Directors: Ellen V. Chiniara and Mary Ann Gray, and their terms will expire at the annual meeting of stockholders to be held in 2024; - Class II Directors: Philip J. Ferneau, Carl L. Gordon, and Miranda Toledano, and their terms will expire at the Annual Meeting; and - Class III Directors: Thomas J. Schuetz and Stephen Squinto and their terms will expire at the annual meeting of stockholders to be held in 2023.